cfpb/hmda-platform/README.md

 ### Persistence

-This module is responsible for persisting information into the system.
+Module responsible for persisting information into the system.
 It becomes the system of record for HMDA data

 ### API